ussyed11/Covid-19-Impact-on-Mental-Illness-in-USA/README.md

 * Are the affects similar across gender groups, household size, age groups, and race and ethnicity groups?
 * Which states are ideal for investors to open mental health clinics and relaxation centers?

+## Hypothesis

+* Null Hypothesis:  There is no correlation in COVID-19 and recent depression cases across the United States.
+* Alternate Hypothesis:  There is a strong correlation in COVID-19 and recent depression cases across the United States.

 ## Data Source
 In order to prove our hypothesis, we will utilize the following data sets and create a linear regression model to see if there is a correlation between covid-19 and mental health.